Institutional Scholarships and Grants

 J. Wood Platt Scholarship

 Available to students who have caddied for at least one season at one or more Member Clubs of the Golf Association of Philadelphia.
 The selection of caddies to receive scholarship funds is made on an annual basis by the Trustees.
-The scholarship award range up to $10k each year depending on need and as long as the student continues caddying.
-The College provides a $1,000 match to recipients of the scholarship.
+The scholarship award continues as long as the student continues caddying.

 Elizabethtown Kiwanis Club Scholarship

 Awarded on a competitive basis to a local high school senior or resident of Elizabethtown Area School District who has been offered full-time admission to Elizabethtown College.
 Applicants must demonstrate scholastic ability in high school, citizenship, projected ability to succeed in college, and financial need.
 Students should submit an application, two letters of recommendation, and have filed their Free Application for Federal Student Aid (FAFSA).
 Recipients must reapply each year for consideration.
 Click here for the scholarship application.
 It is due March 23, 2018.
 Please contact the Office of Financial Aid for additional information

 Veteran's Benefits and Information